-Internal audit - In 2021/22 the internal audit service carried out 21 reviews and of these:
+Internal audit - In 2022/23 the internal audit service carried out 22 reviews and of these:

-13 were rated Substantial Assurance;
+- 9 were rated Substantial Assurance;

-5 were rated Adequate Assurance;
+- 9 were rated Adequate Assurance;

-1 was rated Limited Assurance:
+- 2 were rated Limited Assurance;

-2 were not rated as they were advisory.
+- 2 were not rated as they were advisory.

-The overall conclusion of the Audit Manager was that there was substantial assurance.
+The overall conclusion of the Chief Internal Auditor was that there was substantial assurance.

-Of the 5 High Level Audit recommendations outstanding from 2020/21 there were 4 outstanding as at May 2022 and details of these have been reported to the Audit & Risk Committee on 31 May 2022.
+Of the seven High Level Audit recommendations outstanding from 2021/22 there were four were in progress as at June 2023 and details of these have been reported to the Audit & Risk Committee on 11 July 2023.

-In terms of the limited assurance report - the report has already been presented to the Audit and Risk Committee.
-Immediate steps have been put in place to address the issues raised.
-The officers responsible have attended or are attending the Committee meeting to explain the response and will be reporting back to future Committee meetings on the steps taken.
+In terms of the limited assurance reports, these are circulated to members of the Audit and Risk Committee, prior to presentation at the Committee.
+Immediate steps have been put in place to address the issues raised or are in progress.
+The officers responsible will be attending the Committee meetings to explain the response and will be reporting back to future Committee meetings on the steps taken.
 As stated above there is a robust process in place to ensure that high level recommendations are implemented and this will continue.

-There is a need to complete the review of the Anti-Fraud policy, and this will be undertaken in 2022/23.
+There is a need to finalise the revised version of the Anti-Fraud policy, and this will be undertaken in 2023/24.